CORU Language Requirements

 Speech & Language Therapists RB

-IELTS Academic Overall score 8.0 (no element below 7.5)
+IELTS Academic Overall score 8.0 (with no element below 7.5)

 Minimum of Grade C (Minimum Score of 185) on the Cambridge CEFR C1 Test